 Old Fashioned Rolled Oats

-One half cup of uncooked rolled oats (one cup of cooked) contains 5 grams of fiber and 5 grams of protein!
+One half cup of uncooked rolled oats (one cup cooked) contains 5 grams of fiber and 5 grams of protein!
 The fiber in oats supports healthy cholesterol levels and also digestive health by feeding beneficial bacteria in the gut.

 Rolled oats cook quickly in the microwave and on the stove top (less than 5 minutes).
 Served with an egg, vegetables and savory seasonings or condiments oats are transformed into a filling porridge that is perfect for a quick breakfast, weekend brunch or even dinner!